 i.
-Impact on transition\
+Impact on transition

-On transition to IFRS 16, the Company recognised additional right-of-use assets (in addition to the right-of use assets transferred from plant and equipment) amounting to BGN 1,821 thousand as disclosed in Note 13), and additional lease liabilities, with effect on retained earnings at 1 January 2019.
+On transition to IFRS 16, the Group recognised additional right-of-use assets (in addition to the right-of use assets transferred from plant and equipment amounting to BGN 1,824 thousand as disclosed in Note 13), and additional lease liabilities, with effect on retained earnings at 1 January 2019.
 The impact on transition is summarised below.

-Note 1 January

-In thousands of BGN 2019
+In thousands of BGN Note 1 January 2019

 Property, plant and equipment (right-of-use assets - buildings) 27 1,495

 Property, plant and equipment (right-of-use assets - equipment) 27 326

-Total property, plant and equipment 1,821
+Total right of use assets 1,821

 Deferred tax asset -

 Lease liabilities 1,877

 Retained earnings 56

-\ For the impact of IFRS 16 on profit or loss for the period, see Note 27.
+^{} For the impact of IFRS 16 on profit or loss for the period, see Note 27.
 For the details of accounting policies under IFRS 16 and IAS 17, see Note 3.

-When measuring lease liabilities for leases that were classified as operating leases, the Company discounted lease payments using its incremental borrowing rate at 1 January 2019.
+When measuring lease liabilities for leases that were classified as operating leases, the Group discounted lease payments using its incremental borrowing rate at 1 January 2019.
 The weighted average rate applied is 0.263%.